 The gigabit Ethernet interface was introduced to the industrial machine vision world in 2006 as the GigE Vision interface.
 Based on the Internet Protocol (IP) standard, it provided a framework for transmitting video and related control data over gigabit Ethernet networks.
 In those early days, each manufacturer provided their own proprietary driver, mostly based on the USB 2.0 interface.
 Due to this reason, the inter-compatibility between various devices was difficult and required a high degree of modification.

-Since that time, GigE Vision has become highly standardized under the supervision of the Automated Imaging Association (AIA) and has been able to leverage the continued evolution of Ethernet networking technology.
+Since that time, GigE Vision has become highly standardized under the supervision of the Association for Advancing Automation (A3) and has been able to leverage the continued evolution of Ethernet networking technology.
 The GigE Vision standard unifies various protocols allowing better interconnectivity between hardware devices and software resulting in high speed image transfer using low cost standard cables over very long distances.
 This has enabled it to grow into one of the most widely used interfaces in the machine vision industry.

 Most installed GigE Vision cameras are based on the original 1000BASE-T Ethernet implementation, providing 1 Gbps of total bandwidth.
 More and more new GigE Vision cameras are now being equipped with faster GigE interfaces including so-called NBASE-T (with 2.5 Gbps or 5.0 Gbps speeds) and 10GBASE-T (also called 10GigE) with the capability of transmitting image data at up to 10 Gbps.